Blog & Project Spotlights

 Implement a program to connect populations underrepresented in the home performance contractor industry with partnership and training and a direct pipeline to affordable housing retrofit projects. | Implementation: $150,000 |

-| Energy for the Common Good | Energy for the Common Good will use ICB funding to further develop their Generation Fusion clean energy educational program, initially piloted in Schenectady NY, and implement it in school districts in Massachusetts, with an initial pilot planned in Lowell in January 2024.
-They aim to implement Generation Fusion in a way that secures "buy-in" from teachers and staff and draws on their positive relationships with students and parents to initiate a curriculum that will have immediate short-term benefits to priority groups as well as long-term career and environmental benefits. | ICB: $50,000 |
+| Energy for the Common Good | Further develop the Generation Fusion clean energy educational program (initially piloted in Schenectady NY) and implement it in school districts in Massachusetts, with a goal to spur immediate short-term benefits to priority groups as well as long-term career and environmental benefits. | ICB: $50,000 |

 | Home City Development Inc. | Support capital costs of clean energy implementation through Mass Save® All-Electric program, increase minority and women workforce capacity, and clean energy education to the residents of their housing portfolio in Springfield. | Implementation: $150,000 |

-| La Colaborativa | La Colaborativa, a Chelsea-based non-profit CBO, will use funding to support the design and implementation of a pilot community outreach and retrofit program focused on prioritizing retrofits in aging housing stock for vulnerable households with underlying health conditions.
-Using targeted outreach and culturally and linguistically appropriate approaches, La Colaborativa seeks to create a program that consists of tailored outreach and education by community health workers, navigational assistance, and access to retrofit opportunities aligned with our green jobs workforce development program | ICB: $50,000 |
+| La Colaborativa | Design and implement a pilot community outreach and retrofit program in Chelsea focused on prioritizing retrofits in aging housing stock for vulnerable households with underlying health conditions. | ICB: $50,000 |

 | Marine Renewable Energy Collaborative of New England Partner: Self Reliance |